apache/druid/docs/api-reference/supervisor-api.md

   ~ under the License.
   -->

-This document describes the API endpoints to manage and monitor supervisors for Apache Druid.
+This document describes the API endpoints to manage and monitor Supervisors for Apache Druid.

+In this document, `http://<SERVICE_IP>:<SERVICE_PORT>` is a placeholder for the server address of deployment and the service port.
+For example, on the quickstart configuration, replace `http://<ROUTER_IP>:<ROUTER_PORT>` with `http://localhost:8888`.

 ## Supervisors

-### Get a list of active supervisors
+### Get a list of active Supervisors

 #### URL

 <code className="getAPI">GET</code> `/druid/indexer/v1/supervisor`

-Retrieves a list of active supervisors.
-The response object is a list of strings containing the names of the supervisors.
+Retrieves a list of active Supervisors.
+The response object is a list of strings containing the names of the Supervisors.

-This endpoint can be queried with the Coordinator service or the Router service.

 #### Responses